Jamesits/auto-image-cutter/README.md

     * Unit: pixel(s)
     * You can set left and right bleed individually.
     * Usually more extra width is needed on the right side.
+    * Too big value may cause overlap of neighbor slices.
     * Default value:
     ```Matlab
     left_bleed = 8;